F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 To see more information about sending data to Log Analytics, see |HTTP Data Collector API|.

 ..
-NOTE:: The following example has been updated with the **useManagedIdentity** and **region** properties. |br| See :ref:`mi` following the example for information about using Azure Managed Identities and Telemetry Streaming.
+NOTE:: The following example has been updated with the **useManagedIdentity** and **region** properties. |br| See :ref:`Using Managed Identities<mi>` following the example for information about using Azure Managed Identities and Telemetry Streaming.

 Region property
 ^^^^^^^^^^^^^^^